-California’s Quantum Leap in Building Standards
+California’s Leap in Building Standards

 Last May, the California Energy Commission (CEC) announced a ground-breaking update to the state’s building energy efficiency standards.

-The state aims to “reduce greenhouse gas emissions by 700,000 metric tons over three years, equivalent to taking 115,000 fossil fuel cars off the road”, according to the CEC.
+The state aims to “reduce greenhouse gas emissions by 700,000 metric tons over three years, equivalent to taking 115,000 fossil fuel cars off the road”, according to the California Energy Commission.
 This estimate is based only on adding solar to homes built under the 2019 standards.
 It doesn’t factor in energy efficiency for homes or new standards for commercial buildings, which will be expected to comply with similarly ambitious standards in future code updates.

 For now, the 2019 standards apply to all new buildings as well as additions and alterations to existing ones.
 While the energy efficiency standards apply to both commercial and residential buildings, the solar photovoltaic requirement only pertains to residential.